Aditi Ravi

 Aditi Ravi is an Indian model and actress, who appears in Malayalam films.
 She pursued a career in modelling before becoming an actress, debuting with a commercial for The Times of India during her college education.
 She made her acting debut with the 2014 film Angry Babies in Love, in a supporting role.
 Her first female lead role was in the 2017 film Alamara.

-Early and personal life
+Early life

-Aditi was born at Thrissur, Kerala, in India as the daughter of Ravi and Geetha.
-She has two siblings—Rakesh (brother) and Rakhi (sister).
-She graduated with a degree from Christ College, Irinjalakuda, Thrissur.
-Aditi currently resides in Kochi.
+Aditi was born in Thrissur, Kerala, as the daughter of Ravi and Geetha.
+She has two siblings named Rakesh and Rakhi.
+She studied at the Little Flower Convent School in Irinjalakuda and then graduated with a degree from Christ College, Irinjalakuda.
+She currently resides in Kochi.

 Career

 She began her modelling career during her college education, she was selected after applying for appearing in a commercial for The Times of India.
 Later she acted in a number of commercials for various brands.
 She debuted as an actress in 2014, in a supporting role in the Malayalam romantic-drama film Angry Babies in Love, directed by Saji Surendran.
 She played the role, Maria, a model coordinator in a modelling agency.
 Before the film released, she was cast in two more films, Third World Boys and Beware of Dogs in the same year.
 She played Teena in Beware of Dogs.
 In 2014, she also appeared in the music video, Yelove, alongside Siddharth Menon, she was voiced by Shreya Ghoshal.
 She appeared in her first female lead role in 2017 with the film Alamara, opposite Sunny Wayne.
 She was selected after auditioning for the role.
 The film directed by Midhun Manuel Thomas was a satirical comedy surrounding around the custom of gifting a cupboard as part of dowry in Kerala weddings.
 Some other films are Aadhi, directed by Jeethu Joseph, and Tick Tock.